 *Applied to your final payment.

-Pricing Includes: Hotel accommodation on a bed & breakfast basis; double occupancy for the hotel nights listed in the itinerary (additional $195 for single occupancy in hotel rooms only); all surface transportation; sightseeing tours, as specified; all trekking arrangements (trekking permits, national park entrance fees); all camping gear and tents/mattresses; full mobile kitchen and a trained cook experienced with Dr. T's requirements; full complement of trekking crew, porters, and guides; an English-speaking main Nepali guide; unlimited boiled (safe) water; delicious vegan meals three times a day; and authentic village community home-stay that includes locally-grown food.
+Nepal Trek Pricing Includes: Hotel accommodation on a bed & breakfast basis; double occupancy for the hotel nights listed in the itinerary (if you prefer single occupancy in the hotel rooms ONLY the fee increases $195); all surface transportation; sightseeing tours, as specified; all trekking arrangements (trekking permits, national park entrance fees); all camping gear and tents/mattresses; full mobile kitchen and a trained cook experienced with Dr. T's requirements; full complement of trekking crew, porters, and guides; an English-speaking main Nepali guide; unlimited boiled (safe) water; delicious vegan meals three times a day; and authentic village community home-stay that includes locally-grown food.
 All organized group activities, guiding, and discussions and topics covered by Dr. T are included as well.
 Part of this cost covers contributions to to the Everest Learning Academy for disadvantaged children, which the group will visit!

-The Everest Learning Academy includes a network of schools, community outreaches, orphanages, and day care centers that educate, nurture, and protect thousands of disadvantaged children & orphans in remote Nepali villages from child trafficking, prostitution, and slavery.
+The Everest Learning Academy includes a network of schools, community outreaches, orphanages, and day care centers that educate, nurture, and protect more than 15,000 disadvantaged children & orphans in remote Nepali villages from child trafficking, prostitution, and slavery.